The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

   - Read the full legal license [here](https://creativecommons.org/licenses/by/4.0/legalcode).
   - Please refer for attribution to this project as: The GeoStack Project

-Datasets, Software and online services used in this course from third parties are (re-)used under their own respective licenses.
+Any and all datasets, software and online services used in this course from third parties are (re-)used under their own respective licenses.

 ## Disclaimer
 1) Deciding on the fitness for use and using the software and content of this course is your own responsibility.